-The September event includes, besides the main race, a "p'tit marathon" of 1 km for younger kids and a 5 km run for students, and other shorter-length trials.
+The event, held on September 25 in 2016, includes, besides the main race, a "p'tit marathon" of 1 km for younger kids and a 5 km run for students, and other shorter-length trials.

 Museum activities for kids

-Some of Montreal's museums have summer day camps, workshops and school outing possibilities for kids.
+Some of Montreal's museums have day camps, workshops and school outing possibilities for kids.

-- The Musée d'art contemporain offers day camps and other events listed under their education section.
+- The Musée d'art contemporain offers a day camp during spring break.

-- The McCord Museum of Canadian History offers a day camps, family Sundays and parent-and-child activities.
+- The McCord Museum of Canadian History offers family activities, including workshops and special arrangements for birthday parties.

 - The Pointe-à-Callière museum has an education section listing day camp and other activities for kids.

-- The Cosmodôme in Laval has a space-focused day camps for different age groups.
+- The Cosmodôme in Laval has space-focused day camps for different age groups.

 Exporail Canadian railway museum